garu/scala-for-perl5-programmers/README.md

 numberSet.foreach( println )
 ```

-What about named captures?
+What about captures?
 Scala's syntax for this is actually kinda cool:

 ```scala
 // let's create a pattern for a fictitious log file,